running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 ## Other

 **1. Cape**
-Attributes: Defense + Random - Attack/Defence/EXP when in a party Dropped by: Sold by the Red Wizard in the village and also dropped by Minotaur
+Attributes: Defense (?) + Randomized - Attack/Defence/EXP when in a party
+Dropped by (Droprate): Sold by the Red Wizard in the village and also dropped by Minotaur (?)
-Droprate:
+Unique Version: **Cloak of Levitation**
+Attributes:

 # Super-uniques